TessaReed/Candy_Store/README.md

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* A two sided market place for buying candy. (job queues, cache servers, search engines, etc.)

 * Deployment instructions